 Soils: Plant in well draining sand, loam, or clay soil.

 Plants in the Symphyotrichum family are host species for 1 known local pollinator.
-They also provide a nectar source for native pollinators, including the end of the season.
+Western Aster is also a valuable pollen and nectar source for many pollinators, including specialist bees.